holoviz/holoviews/doc/Tutorials/index.rst

 -------------------

-At any point, you can look through these comprehensive but less explanatory overview tutorials that simply list each of the objects available and show examples:
+At any point, you can look through these comprehensive but less explanatory overview tutorials.
+For each of the HoloViews components available, these tutorials show how to create it, how the objects are plotted by default, and show how to list and change all of the visualization options for that object type:

 * `Elements: <Elements>`_
   Overview and examples of all HoloViews element types, the atomic items